ayushimehrotra/smoothllm_workshop/README.md

-# Theoretical Verification for SmoothLLM
+# Code for "Towards Realistic Guarantees: A Probabilistic Certificate for SmoothLLM"